mircealungu/TID_Lecture_Notes/graphical_principles_for_web_design.md

 ## Native UIs & Widgets

 There was a time when it seemed, for a little while, that UI design was solved.
 We had WIMP.
 We had native widgets.
-We had cross-platform UI widget libraries: e.g. Qt, Swing for Java.
+We had cross-platform UI widget libraries: e.g. Qt, Swing for Java, Cocoa for OS X.

 We had GUI builders.
 These were drag and drop interfaces in which you would create your windows with mouse drag-and-drop and then simply associate events to the various elements in the UI design.